themesberg/flowbite/content/forms/file-input.md

 ---
 layout: home
 title: Tailwind CSS File Input - Flowbite
-description: Get started with the file input element to let the user to upload one or more files from their device storage based on multiple styles and sizes
+description: Get started with the file input component to let the user to upload one or more files from their device storage based on multiple styles and sizes
 group: forms
 toc: true
 requires_js: true